-DV and and Duis are the most serious misdemeanor crimes in the state of Nevada.
+DV and DUIs are the most serious misdemeanor crimes in the state of Nevada.
 A conviction of first-time offense carries mandatory jail time (2 days to 6 months) however there were important 2019 Changes To Nevada’s Domestic Violence Laws.
 When we resolve the matter we can usually work around the jail time and with get the DA to waive it or have the client to community service instead.
 It is my understanding that DV incidents are the most prevalent for the police, approximately 40% of the 911 calls to the police involve domestic violence.
-Both DV and DUIs are progressive crimes if you are convicted within 7 year of a prior offense.
+Both DV and DUIs are progressive crimes if you are convicted within 7 years of a prior offense.
 The penalties are stiffer.
-Mandatory jailtime of at least 10 days.
+Mandatory jail time of at least 10 days.
 Also, a third time DV or DUI carries a mandatory, non-probationable prison sentence.

 In Nevada, domestic violence is generally a violent confrontation between two people who are related by blood or marriage or who are dating or living together.
 (However, the law recently changed and confrontations between siblings are not considered domestic violence anymore, just simple battery) The confrontation may involve hitting, pushing, assault, threats, or emotional abuse.

 The penalties for first time domestic violence are imprisonment for two days to six months, 48 to 120 hours of community service, 26 sessions of domestic violence counseling and a fine of between $200 and $1,000.
 As stated above additional convictions within 7 years have harsher penalties